daremat/es6-epf/README.md

 * create the welcome view form, containing player name and game size
 * install and import lodash (documentation: [lodash.com/docs](https://lodash.com/docs))
 > ![info]
 Lodash is a utility library covering a lot of use cases, although we will not need to use it that much in this project.
-Indeed we will emphasize on ES next features that actually include a lot of lodash functions (but this a good sign) we encourage you to check useful functions like: _.clone, _.assign, _.partial, _.curry...
+Indeed we will emphasize on ES next features that actually include a lot of lodash functions (which is a good sign) we encourage you to check useful functions like: _.clone, _.assign, _.partial, _.curry...
 ```sh
 npm install --save lodash